ericsonga/APCSAReview/_sources/Array2dBasics/Array2dCodePractice.rst

         .. tab:: Question

-           Loop through the given two-dimensional array, printing out the values in order.
+           Loop through the given two-dimensional array, printing out the values in the first row followed by those in the second row and so on.

-           **HINT:** Remember the length function!

            .. activecode::  arr2DEx6q
               :language: java